envoyproxy/gateway/docs/latest/design/request-authentication.md

 ## Implementation Details

 The JWT authentication type is translated to an Envoy [JWT authentication filter][] and a cluster is created for each remote JWKS.
-The following examples provide additional details on how Gateway API and Authentication resources are translated into Envoy configuration.
+The following examples provide additional details on how Gateway API and AuthenticationFilter resources are translated into Envoy configuration.

 ### Example 1: One Route with One JWT Provider

-The following cluster is created from the above HTTPRoute and Authentication:
+The following cluster is created from the above HTTPRoute and AuthenticationFilter:

 ```yaml
 dynamic_clusters: